Table of contents

-The Square Future of Commerce report found that while 60% of customers want to hear from a business via email, a sizable 46% of customers want to hear from businesses through a social media profile or in their DMs.
 Since social platforms are a valuable way for businesses to create authentic connections and build trust with customers, it’s worth knowing exactly how to engage with customers on these platforms.

 1. Community building and trend tracking

-This holds true when it comes to consumers at large interacting with businesses on social channels.
+This holds when it comes to consumers at large interacting with businesses on social media channels.
 Square found that 32% of consumers are using social profiles to follow a business and 24% are liking or commenting on business pages and posts.
 Another 21% are keeping tabs on trends by watching when a brand they follow does a livestream.

-Since social platforms are where early-stage communication and interaction between customers and businesses take place, having a social selling strategy can help build meaningful relationships and long-term loyalty with customers.
+Since social media platforms are where early-stage communication and interaction between customers and businesses take place, having a social selling strategy can help build meaningful relationships and long-term loyalty with customers.